bodkan/ku-popgen2022/README.md

-# Simulation lecture for the PopGen 2022 course
+# Simulation lecture for PopGen 2022

 ## Prerequisites

 -   Working R installation (at least R 3.6, preferably 4.x)
 -   RStudio highly recommended
+-   macOS or Linux (but Windows should work too! see the bottom of this page)

 ## Installation instructions